ReKalibrate

 Lo-fidelity

-Knowing accessibility was top of mind for NYU, tested all of KettleSpace's brand colors for WCAG contrast and kept these rules handy throughout the process.
+Knowing accessibility was top of mind for NYU, I tested all of KettleSpace's brand colors for WCAG contrast and kept these rules handy throughout the process.
 NYU also hosted a workshop with an accessibility expert to teach us about how to design for Screen Reader, VoiceOver, and Voice Control, which I really enjoyed.

 Accessibility